soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

 ghci> txt <- readFile "/tmp/sample.txt"
 ```

-And then compare with a hand written example values from the solutions
+And then compare with the hand written example values from the solutions
 (after adding them to the module and loading them in GHCi):

 ```hs